lhsthree/cv/README.md

 # Louis H. Steimel
-A front-end web development position in the web development industry where my expertise in HTML, CSS, JS, .etc would be needed
+A front-end web developmer seeking a position in the web development industry where my expertise in HTML, CSS, JS, .etc would be needed.

 ## Experience: